SorkinType/Pinyon/README.md

 **17 May 2022.
 Version 1.007**
 - MAJOR Font turned to a variable font.
 - SIGNIFICANT Support for many new languages.
-- SIGNIFICANT much improved spacing and kerning.
+- SIGNIFICANT Much improved spacing and kerning.
+- SIGNIFICANT Now has old style and lining numbers to go with the orginal mixed historical style figures.

 ## License